brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 The time available for contemplating rocks soon runs short, for it’s 1pm, the sun is arcing west, and the hikers’ sliver of shade is starting to disappear.
-The nephews are ready to attempt another mile.
+Everyone is ready to try walking again.

 The heat-stricken nephew is making progress only with difficultly, but another mile of nearly exhausted plodding